How to Apply

 A complete application includes:

-The First-Year Application for Admission and Scholarships, including essay and activities list
+The application for undergraduate admission, including essay and activities list

 $60 non-refundable application fee (fee waiver may be available based on financial need)

 Unofficial high school transcript or certificate/diploma of high school equivalency (such as the GED)—submitted electronically or by mail

 Test Scores are Optional